SAP-samples/teched2022-AP160/exercises/ex2/README.md

 12. "Section Items" pop up would be displayed.
 Here, click on the "Create Button" (+) icon.
 <img width="1662" alt="image" src="https://user-images.githubusercontent.com/84871522/199809844-cda1ac84-9098-4fa3-98a4-eb5ff2b4a22e.png">

-13. A new popup "Add Button" opens.
+13. A new popup "Add Buttons" opens.
 Add the Button Name and Event name for the button.
 Then click "Apply".
 <img width="1676" alt="image" src="https://user-images.githubusercontent.com/84871522/199810150-5738d2c6-669c-47c1-b7fc-50cbf64b7849.png">

 14. The new button will be added in the "What would you like to do?" section.